 Reducing spills

 Subject to Ofwat's approval of company proposals for 2025-2030, by 2030 our Plan will remove an average of 150,000 annual spills compared with the start of the decade.
 By 2050 it forecasts the removal of over 325,000 spills each year.

 Over its period of delivery,

 the National Overflows Plan

 for England will remove

 nearly four million spills

 from our rivers and coasts9.

-This plan incorporates four different types of improvements:

-- building more storage within sewers to hold peaks of rainwater and upgrading the capacity of sewage works, preventing the system overloading - 2 installing 'smart' technology using senors and artificial intelligence to manage sewer capacity more efficiently - reducing the volume of rainwater entering sewers (for example by replacing tarmac with planted areas, allowing rain to sink into the ground rather than flooding drains) - treating spills before they enter the main waterbody (for example by passing them through reed beds, which collect and filter pollution).

-Our Plan prioritises two areas for the fastest action:
+This plan incorporates four different types of improvements: building more storage within sewers to hold peaks of rainwater and upgrading the capacity of sewage works, preventing the system overloading 2 installing 'smart' technology using sensors and artificial intelligence to manage sewer capacity more efficiently 3 reducing the volume of rainwater entering sewers (for example by replacing tarmac with planted areas, allowing rain to sink into the ground rather than flooding drains) 4 treating spills before they enter the main waterbody (for example by passing them through reed beds, which collect and filter pollution).
+National Storm Overflows Plan for England | The results Sustainable drainage in Lancaster that allows rainfall to seep into the ground rather than flooding sewers and causing spills

-Bathing areas

-There has been a big improvement in the cleanliness of coastal water since the 1990s.
+Our Plan prioritises two areas for the fastest action: Bathing areas There has been a big improvement in the cleanliness of coastal water since the 1990s.
 Today 90% of bathing waters in England are rated as 'good' or 'excellent' compared with less than a third in the 1990s.

-Building on the tight controls that already exist, every single bathing water in England will be improved within the first decade of this Plan.
+Building on the tight controls that already exist10, every single bathing water in England will be improved within the first decade of this Plan.
 The result will be a cut of almost two-thirds in spills near bathing areas by 2030 and by nearly 80% by 2050.
 In some cases, improvements in individual areas are very significant: for example, Barnstaple Bay sees spill reductions of over 90% by 2030, while spills in North Cornwall reduce by 83% and South Devon by 85%.
 Over the medium term, we think the regulations on bathing - which are now thirty years old - need reform to better protect swimmers.
 For example, particularly with the growth of open swimming, we need to recognise that the public do not only go swimming during the 'official' May - September period, while the application process can also be clumsy and slow and testing insufficiently broad.
 As a first step, the industry has committed to support applications for bathing areas across the country, particularly to support the growing number of river bathing areas; as more are approved we would expect further improvements to be added to the National Storm Overflows Plan for England.

-High Priority Sites
+National Storm Overflows Plan for England | The results High Priority Sites

-Our Plan prioritises investment towards high priority sites like conservation areas and chalk streams.
+Our Plan prioritises investment towards high priority sites like conservation areas and chalk streams11.
 There are 5,038 overflows affecting these areas, which will receive improvements faster than other locations.
 Average annual spills for overflows from high priority sites will be almost halved by 2030 and cut by 80% in 2045.

-Image: Brunton Park sustainable drainage system
+Image: Brunton Park sustainable drainage system a.
+88% of high priority sites, such as chalk streams, by 2035.
+Nearly 20% more than required Average Spills per Overflow